 These are also practised by Luxury Interior Designers in London, balancing proportion, lighting, and detailing with subtlety to refine the interpretation without losing its rustic charm for those homeowners who demand a more refined translation.

-Whether you embrace the full cottage aesthetic or just introduce a few signature touches, the result is a kitchen that feels warm, personal, and enduringly stylish.
+Whether you fully embrace cottage style or add a few signature touches, the result is a kitchen that feels personal, cosy, and enduringly stylish.